rdturnermtl/bbo_challenge_starter_kit/README.md

 ### Debugging execution issues locally

-It is possible mock the startup install script run on the server locally using our docker image.
+It is possible to mock the startup install script run on the server locally using our docker image.
 For example, to debug the startup for `upload_turbo.zip` locally, one can run:

 ```console